-If you're considering a rebrand, keep reading to learn how to rebrand a company, plus examples of other brands who've successfully rebranded their website, name, logo, or entire company mission and purpose.
+If you're considering a rebrand, keep reading to learn how to rebrand a company, plus examples of other brands who've successfully rebranded their website, name, logo, or entire company mission, and purpose.

-But first, let's make sure you have the right reasons to rebrand.
+Okay, now that we know what rebranding is, let's make sure you have the right reasons to rebrand.

 The Right (and Wrong) Reasons to Rebrand

-Rebrands are complicated, and carry big risks.
+Rebrands are complicated and carry big risks.

 But if you're considering a rebrand because your company's vision, mission, values, and market are no longer reflected in your brand, then a rebrand might be the right decision.